Official Election Results Summary

 Notice of Poll

-The Municipal and Conseil scolaire acadien provincial (CSAP) elections will be held on
+The Municipal and Conseil scolaire acadien provincial (CSAP) elections were held on Saturday, October 19, 2024.

 ADVANCE POLL LOCATIONS: